-Use case of end-to-end fault and performance management of virtual network services in inter-cloud
+Use case of end-to-end fault and performance management of virtual network services

 (This appendix does not form an integral part of this Recommendation.)

 I.1 Use case template

 The use cases developed in Appendix I should adopt the following unified format for better readability and convenient material organization.